Alison (Ali) Talmage

 - Adults & Elderly: Neurological Disability.

-I am an Auckland music therapist, experienced with people with diverse needs across the lifespan.
 My current PhD research focuses on singing groups for adults with communication difficulties resulting from a neurological condition.

 I am an experienced music therapist, supervisor and teacher, and a PhD candidate at the University of Auckland.
 I completed my Master of Music Therapy in 2007 and have other training in music, education, psychotherapy, and clinical supervision.